sulfo/xml-sitemap-feed/readme.txt

 The stylesheet (to make the sitemap human readable) can be edited in `xml-sitemap-feed/sitemap.xsl.php`.

+Note: your modifications will be overwritten upon the next plugin upgrade!

 = I see no sitemap.xml file in my site root! =

 The sitemap is dynamically generated just like a feed.
 There is no actual file created.